The Externally-Led JIA Patient-Focused Drug Development Meeting

-The world’s largest network of arthritis patients – the Arthritis Foundation, and the largest network of pediatric rheumatologists – the Childhood Arthritis and Rheumatology Research Alliance (CARRA) are hosting the Juvenile Idiopathic Arthritis Patient-Focused Drug Development (PFDD) meeting.
-This meeting, driven by our patients and caregivers, will provide the U.S. Food and Drug Administration (FDA) and industry with input directly from patients on how this disease affects their lives, experiences with current treatments, and needs for newer and better treatments.
+The world’s largest network of arthritis patients – the Arthritis Foundation, and the largest network of pediatric rheumatologists – the Childhood Arthritis and Rheumatology Research Alliance (CARRA) hosted the externally-led Juvenile Idiopathic Arthritis (JIA) Patient-Focused Drug Development (PFDD) meeting in Washington, D.C. on August 2, 2018.
+Families from around the country, FDA staff, industry leaders, and researchers attended in person and virtually via webinar.

 This meeting provided the U.S. Food and Drug Administration (FDA), drug developers, health care providers, academic researchers, and other stakeholders an opportunity to hear directly from patients, patient advocates and caretakers about the signs and symptoms that matter most to them.
 JIA parents and their families shared information about the impact of JIA on daily life, the symptoms that are most challenging, experiences with currently available treatments and the need for new and different treatments.
 To learn more about this meeting, listen to the recording.

 Prior to the meeting, the Arthritis Foundation reached out to patients and their families from all over the country to obtain background information.
 A total of five focus groups and close to 600 families responded to survey questions to provide more about patient experiences and concerns.
 Some of the important information about the burden of disease and treatment options gathered include: